Package Leaflet: Information for the User

 Start taking Drovelis on the first day of your cycle (i.e., the first day of your menstruation).
 If you start taking Drovelis on the first day of your menstruation, you will be immediately protected against pregnancy.

-You can also start on days 2-5 of your cycle, but you must use additional protection measures (e.g., a condom) during the first 7 days of taking the tablets.
+You can also start on day 2-5 of your cycle, but you must use additional protection measures (e.g., a condom) during the first 7 days of pill taking.

 If you switch from another combined hormonal contraceptive (combined oral contraceptive, vaginal ring, or transdermal patch)

-Start taking Drovelis preferably on the day after taking the last active tablet (the last tablet containing the active ingredients) of your previous oral contraceptive, and no later than the day after the pill-free period of your previous oral contraceptive (or after the last inactive tablet of your previous oral contraceptive).
+Start taking Drovelis preferably the day after you took the last active pill (the last pill that contains the active ingredients) of your previous oral contraceptive, and at the latest the day after the pill-free period of your previous oral contraceptive (or after the last inactive pill of your previous oral contraceptive).
 When switching from a vaginal ring or a transdermal patch, follow your doctor's recommendations.

-If you switch from a method that only contains progestin (progestin-only oral contraceptive, injection, implant, or intrauterine system releasing progestin)
+If you switch from a progestogen-only method (progestogen-only pill, injection, implant, or intrauterine system (IUS) that releases progestogen)

-You can switch any day from a progestin-only oral contraceptive (from an implant or an intrauterine system on the day of its removal, from an injectable when the next injection should be administered) but, in all these cases, you must use additional protection measures (e.g., a condom) during the first 7 consecutive days you take the tablets.
+You can switch any day from a progestogen-only pill (from an implant or an intrauterine system (IUS) on the day of its removal, from an injectable when the next injection is due) but, in all these cases, you must use additional protection measures (e.g., a condom) during the first 7 consecutive days you take the pills.

 After a spontaneous or induced abortion